Non-normality, optimality and synchronization

 Pseudospectra is a generalization designed for spectral analysis of non-normal matrices (though the pseudospectra is well defined for normal matrices).
 As noted in \cite{trefethen2005} pseudospectra have been known by many names, for instance they are called approximate eigenvalues in \cite{boccara1990}.
 Throughout this work we will use the name pseudospectra.
 The $\epsilon$-pseudospectra has several equivalent definitions \cite{trefethen2005}, however we will use the following:

 where $\sigma_n(B)$ is the smallest singular value of $B$ and $I$ is the identity matrix.
-By examining the resulting level sets in the complex plane, we may then regain the ability to determine the stability of a non-normal matrix. \paragraph*{} For normal matrices the stability is determined by the largest eigenvalue, if that eigenvalue is negative then for linear dynamics the system is stable, and the dynamics from any initial condition will eventually settle into a fixed point.
+By examining the resulting level sets in the complex plane, we may then regain the ability to determine the stability of a non-normal matrix.

+For normal matrices the stability is determined by the largest eigenvalue, if that eigenvalue is negative then for linear dynamics the system is stable, and the dynamics from any initial condition will eventually settle into a fixed point.
 This is also true for non-normal matrices, however the size and duration of the transient of a non-normal matrix is related to the smallest $\epsilon$ for which $\Theta_{\epsilon}$ crosses into the right side of the complex plane.
 The relevant fact to our interest here is that a lower bound on the transient is given by $\frac{\beta_\epsilon}{\epsilon}$, and importantly this quantity can be arbitrarily large \cite{trefethen2005}, where,

 is called the $\epsilon$-psuedospectral abscissa.